brendanmcfarland/brendanmcfarland.github.io/nhldfs.md

   What are daily fantasy sports?
 </p>

 A daily game in which you gamble on individual player performance on a particular date.
 Admittedly fantasy sports has always resolved around gambling; but essentially no one participates in daily fantasy without paying into a provider who is taking a stake of the prize pool in every game.
 Who are those providers?
-Mostly Draft Kin